MMM-ATM/.github/README.md

 # Multi-Mode Anomalous Transport Model

 The physics-based Multi-Mode Model (MMM) is a multi-species, multi-fluid, multi-mode anomalous transport model that calculates electron and ion thermal transport, electron particle transport, impurity transport, and toroidal and poloidal momentum transport in tokamak discharges.
-The MMM comprises four components: (i) the Weiland model for transport driven by ion temperature gradient (ITG), trapped electrons (TE), kinetic ballooning (KB), peeling, and high mode number MHD modes; (ii) a new model of electromagnetic electron temperature gradient mode (ETGM) for electron thermal transport; (iii) an updated model of microtearing mode (MTM) for transport driven by electron temperature gradients in both the collisionless and collisionality regimes in the presence of perturbations of the magnetic flux surfaces; and (iv) an updated model for the drift resistive inertial ballooning mode (DBM) for transport driven by gradients, electron inertial effects, and inductive effects.
-Numerous upgrades have been implemented to enhance the precision, consistency, speed, and physical basis of these MMM components.
+MMM comprises of four components:
+1. The Weiland model for transport driven by ion temperature gradient (ITG), trapped electrons (TE), kinetic ballooning (KB), peeling, and high mode number MHD modes.
+2. A new model of electromagnetic electron temperature gradient mode (ETGM) for electron thermal transport.
+3. An updated model of microtearing mode (MTM) for transport driven by electron temperature gradients in both the collisionless and collisionality regimes in the presence of perturbations of the magnetic flux surfaces.
+4. An updated model for the drift resistive inertial ballooning mode (DBM) for transport driven by gradients, electron inertial effects, and inductive effects.

 ## Contents
 - [Documentation Links](#documentation-links)